-- 5. [This step is only available if the source disk has an OS installed].
+- 6. [This step is only available if the source disk has an OS installed].
 On the Disk Usage step, select how you are going to use the clone. - To replace a disk on this machine-the system disk data will be copied, and the clone will be bootable.
 Use this clone for replacing the system disk with a new one on this PC. - To use on another machine-the system disk data will be copied, and the clone will be bootable.
 Use this clone to transfer all the data to another PC on a bootable disk. - To use as a data disk-the disk data will be copied.
-Use this clone as a non-bootable data drive. - 6.
+Use this clone as a non-bootable data drive. - 7.
 [This step is only available in the manual cloning mode].
 On the Move method step, choose a data move method. - As is-a new partition will be created for every old one with the same size and type, file system and label.
-The unused space will become unallocated. - Proportional-the new disk space will be proportionally distributed between cloned partitions. - Manual-you will specify a new size and other parameters yourself. - 7.
-[This step is only available in the manual cloning mode].
+The unused space will become unallocated. - Proportional-the new disk space will be proportionally distributed between cloned partitions. - Manual-you will specify a new size and other parameters yourself.

+- 8. [This step is only available in the manual cloning mode].
 On the Change disk layout step, you can edit settings of the partitions that will be created on the destination disk.
-Refer to Manual partitioning (p.
-60) for details. - 8.
+Refer to Manual partitioning for details. - 9.
 [Optional step] On the What to exclude step, you can specify files and folders that you do not want to clone.
-Refer to Excluding items from cloning (p.
-61) for details. - 9.
+Refer to Excluding items from cloning for details. - 10.
 On the Finish step, ensure that the configured settings suit your needs, and then click Proceed.

 If the cloning operation is stopped for some reason, you will have to configure and start the procedure again.
-You will not lose your data, because Acronis True Image does not alter the original disk and data stored on it during cloning.
+You will not lose your data, because Acronis True Image OEM does not alter the original disk and data stored on it during cloning.

-Cloning a disk containing the currently active operating system will require a reboot.
-In that case, after clicking Proceed, you will be asked to confirm the reboot.
-Canceling the reboot will cancel the entire procedure.
-By default, Acronis True Image for Sabrent shuts down the computer after the clone process finishes.
+By default, Acronis True Image OEM shuts down the computer after the clone process finishes.
 This enables you to change the position of master/subordinate jumpers and remove one of the hard drives.